 Regarding the cash flow, DiaMedica Therapeutics burns a lot of cash each year.
 According to the prospectus, CFO was equal to -$3.9 million and -$2.9 million in 2017 and 2016 respectively.
 If CFO is $3 million, with $20 million in cash, DiaMedica Therapeutics will have financing to continue its research for many years.

 What will happen if the results are not satisfactory in Q4 2019?
 If the Phase 2 for the treatment of acute ischemic stroke is not successful, the share price should decline.
 The share price may go to a price mark equal to the cash per share, which is expected to be $1.69 after the IPO goes live.
-Additionally, the company may raise further equity to finance its future development, which could lead to share price depreciation.
-That’s the biggest risk on this name.
+Furthermore, the organization may raise further value to fund its future advancement, which could prompt offer value devaluation.
+That is the greatest hazard on this name.

 Disclosure: We hold no position in DiaMedica Therapeutics either long or short and we have not been compensated for this article.